cl20813/A.I._Machine_Learning_Projects/README.md

 -[Monthly scale EDA ](https://github.com/cl20813/GEMS_TCO/blob/main/GEMS_TCO_EDA/monthly_eda.ipynb): We present time series of semivariograms, and variances.
 It shows that the process is ```anisotropic``` and this needs to be reflected in the modeling.

 -[Hourly scale EDA ](https://github.com/cl20813/GEMS_TCO/blob/main/GEMS_TCO_EDA/hourly_eda.ipynb): We explored data on an hourly scale. ```The cyclic pattern``` shown in the ```semivariograms``` indicates that we should fit the data with a model that can explain this cyclic pattern.
 Secondly, ```asymmetric cross-variograms``` on some days imply that there is ```space and time interaction```, hence we should consider a non-separable model.
 Lastly, ```latitude-sliced``` data shows ```spatial non-stationarity```.
 I plan to ```detrend for 5x10 spatial points``` in the N5N10 E110E120 region.
+#### Models

+-[CNN integrated with LSTM](https://github.com/cl20813/GEMS_TCO/blob/main/models/fit_deep_learning.ipynb): Still working on it.
+It seems CNN does not capture high resolution spatial information.
+Maybe I should replace it with Gaussian Process followed by LSTM.

 ## Exercise : Travelers Insurance Conversion Modeling (Updated Dec.2024)
 The goal of the project is to predict the probability that a prospect consumer will choose Travelers as their insurer.